m4xshen/m4xshen.dev/src/content/blog/how-to-promote-side-project/index.md

 ## Conclusion

 That's pretty much it!
-I hope you find these tips helpful for promoting your open-source project.
-Remember, building an open-source project is not just about writing code.
+I hope you find these tips helpful for promoting your side project.
+Remember, building an side project is not just about writing code.
 A good project is useless if no one knows about it.
 So don't be shy, share your project with the world!